 GPS Tracking Device Without SIM Card

 One of the more popular questions those looking to buy a GPS tracker ask is, “Do I need a SIM card for a GPS tracker?”
 The answer is no. But that is if they are okay with investing in a GPS data logger.
 However, anyone wanting a live GPS tracking device would need a SIM card for the tracking device.
-So let’s take a closer look at the best GPS tracking device without a SIM card!
+So let’s take a closer look at the best GPS tracking device without a SIM card, and how a GPS tracker works with a SIM card!

 Driving Activity Reporter